 The following Director's comments are submitted in response to the recommendations in the OIG report:

 OIG Recommendations

 Recommendation 1.
-We recommended that facility clinical managers consistently implement individual improvement actions recommended by the Peer Review Committee and that facility managers monitor compliance.
+We recommended that facility clinical managers consistently review Ongoing Professional Practice Evaluation data every 6 months and that facility managers monitor compliance.